MatiasJJ/lumi-userguide/docs/software/index.md

-## Bringing your scientific software to LUMI:
+## Bringing your scientific software to LUMI

-### 1. Install the software in your home or project directory.
+### 1. Install the software in your home or project directory
- - #### [EasyBuild][easybuild] (recommended)
+ - #### [EasyBuild][easybuild]
-The recommended way is to use the [EasyBuild][easybuild] package manager as it is used to manage the [central software stack][software-stacks] on LUMI, which makes it easy to install additional software that extends it.
+The [EasyBuild][easybuild] package manager is used to manage the [central software stack][software-stacks] on LUMI, which makes it easy to install additional software that extends it.
+For this reason we also recommend using EasyBuild for the software installations that it is suitable.
 To identify the software for which we already provide EasyBuild recipes, visit the [LUMI Software Library](https://klust.github.io/LUMI-EasyBuild-docs/)

  - #### [Spack][spack]
- Consult the [Spack][spack] pages for available Spack installable software recipes on LUMI.
+ An alternative way to install software on LUMI is with [Spack][spack].
+Consult the Spack pages for available Spack installable software recipes on LUMI.

  - #### [Container wrapper][contwrapper]
+ An alternative way to install software on LUMI that should be used especially with Conda/Pip installations, because otherwise they can cause a heavy load to the Lustre filesystem with large number of small files.

 ### 2. Singulairy/Apptainer container